Table of Contents

 How Many International Cricket Stadiums are there in Pakistan?

-At present, there are around 17 cricket stadiums in Pakistan.
+At present, there are around 17 cricket stadiums in Pakistan which are used for international cricket.
 There is the potential for new grounds to be constructed while others may stop being used by the national team.

-The total can, therefore, be fluid but the figure of 17 is generally accepted as of 2023.
+There are other grounds used for domestic cricket and the total can, therefore, be fluid but the figure of 17 international venues is generally accepted as of 2024.

 Biggest Pakistan International Cricket Stadiums